DarthMike/darthmike.github.io/source/_posts/2016-11-28-app-extensions-xcode-and-cocoapods-omg.markdown

 Writing separate code for an App target and and extension target is not an issue.
 You just don't use the unavailable API in the extension.
 But what about reusable libraries?

-## Libraries using unavailable API for extensions
+# Libraries using unavailable API for extensions

 You might be using several libraries, and some of these might be using unavailable API for extensions.
 Notably AFNetworking is one of these, check the [sources][afnetworking].
 The developer of the library must take care of this in their code, and mark API that is unavailable for extensions because of the usage of restricted system API.

 But then, there might be code that is executing a different code path when compiled against an extension, for example [PinCache][pincache].
 If this is the case, the library is forcing you to decide between using unsafe API or not using it.
 You'll need to define the designated macro in your project to achieve this.
 See an example [here][example].

-## Enter CocoaPods
+# Enter CocoaPods

 The problem comes with the integration with CocoaPods, as they (correctly) deduplicate targets.
 This means that you'll compile the library once (say without unavailable API) and link it to your targets.
 But sometimes you want to compile with usage of unavailable APIs against your main app, and removing unavailable usage against your target.
 If you want this, you're out of luck as it's not directly supported by Cocoapods.

-### What changed?
+## What changed?

-Since [Cocoapods 1.1.0][1.1.0], they improved integration with App extensions, and the generated project will enable the compilation flag `APPLICATION_EXTENSION_API_ONLY` for libraries linking against an extension target.
+Since [Cocoapods 1.1.0][1.1.0], they improved integration with App extensions, and the generated project will enable the flag `APPLICATION_EXTENSION_API_ONLY` for libraries linking against an extension target.
 This is correct, but then you'll start seeing compilation errors that can be a bit puzzling.
-Bear in mind that the code will not compile even if you don't call the offending API.
+Bear in mind that the code will not compile even if you don't use the offending API.
 The compiler just complains that there is code that uses unavailable API.

-### Solutions
+# Solutions

 So you can't compile, you can't just disable all unavailable API for your main App target.
 What do you do?
 There is hope!
 See [this discussion](cocoapods-issue), and you'll see [neonacho][neonacho] suggesting to use a subspec to duplicate the targets.
 This is a very practical solution, but it requires the library author to modify their podspec.

+Hopefully this writeup will help you find the solution to your problem (and understand it) if you ever face it.
 Kudos for the CocoaPods team to offer support on these issues.
 We're always catching up with Apple after they break (again) Xcode.

-Hopefully this writeup will help you find the solution to your problem if you ever face it.

 [app-extensions]: https://developer.apple.com/library/content/documentation/General/Conceptual/ExtensibilityPG/index.html
 [afnetworking]: https://github.com/AFNetworking/AFNetworking/blob/master/UIKit%2BAFNetworking/AFNetworkActivityIndicatorManager.h#L44